 Trends in Total and Per Capita Medicare Spending

-- Average annual growth in total Medicare spending was 4.4% between 2010 and 2015, down from 9.0% between 2000 and 2010, despite faster growth in enrollment since 2011 with the baby boom generation reaching Medicare eligibility age (Figure 3).
+- Average annual growth in total Medicare spending was 4.4 percent between 2010 and 2016, down from 9.0 percent between 2000 and 2010, despite faster growth in enrollment since 2011 with the baby boom generation reaching Medicare eligibility age (Figure 3).

-Slower growth in Medicare spending in recent years can be attributed in part to policy changes that took effect as part of the Affordable Care Act (ACA) and the Budget Control Act of 2011 (BCA).6 The ACA included reductions in Medicare payments to plans and providers and introduced delivery system reforms that aimed to improve efficiency and quality of patient care and reduce costs, including accountable care organizations (ACOs), medical homes, bundled payments, and value-based purchasing initiatives.
-The BCA lowered Medicare spending through sequestration that reduced payments to providers and plans by 2% beginning in 2013.
-In addition to policy changes implemented through legislation, the trajectory of Medicare spending in recent years have also been affected by changes in prescription drug spending, a reduction in inpatient hospital readmissions, a sharp decline in home health spending, and recoveries from program integrity efforts.
+Slower growth in Medicare spending in recent years can be attributed in part to policy changes adopted as part of the Affordable Care Act (ACA) and the Budget Control Act of 2011 (BCA).
+The ACA included reductions in Medicare payments to plans and providers, increased revenues, and introduced delivery system reforms that aimed to improve efficiency and quality of patient care and reduce costs, including accountable care organizations (ACOs), medical homes, bundled payments, and value-based purchasing initiatives.
+The BCA lowered Medicare spending through sequestration that reduced payments to providers and plans by 2 percent beginning in 2013.
+Medicare spending trends in recent years have also been affected by changes in prescription drug spending and hospital inpatient readmissions, a sharp decline in home health spending, and recoveries from program integrity efforts.
 In addition, although Medicare enrollment has been growing around 3 percent annually with the aging of the baby boom generation, the influx of younger, healthier beneficiaries has contributed to slower spending growth.

 Over the past 25 years, Medicare spending has grown at a slightly slower rate than private health insurance spending on a per enrollee basis.
 With the recent slowdown in the growth of Medicare spending, the difference in growth rates between Medicare and private health insurance spending per enrollee widened.

-- Between 1989 and 2014, Medicare spending per enrollee grew at an average annual rate of 5.5%, somewhat slower than the 6.3% average annual growth rate in private insurance spending per enrollee over these years.7
+- Between 1991 and 2016, Medicare spending per enrollee grew at an average annual rate of 5.0 percent, slower than the 5.7 percent average annual growth rate in private insurance spending per enrollee.2

 - Between 2000 and 2010, per enrollee spending growth rates were comparable for Medicare and private insurance (Figure 3).
-Between 2010 and 2015, however, Medicare per capita spending grew considerably more slowly than private insurance spending, increasing at an average annual rate of just 1.4% over this time period, while average annual growth in private health insurance spending per capita increased at just over twice that rate (3.0%).
+Between 2010 and 2016, however, Medicare per capita spending grew considerably more slowly than private insurance spending, increasing at an average annual rate of just 1.3 percent over this time period, while average annual private health insurance spending per capita grew at 3.5 percent.

 Medicare Spending Projections

-Looking ahead, net Medicare spending (that is, mandatory Medicare spending minus income from premiums and other offsetting receipts) is projected to increase from $591 billion in 2016 to $1.1 trillion in 2026, according to CBO.
-CBO projects total Medicare spending to increase from $695 billion to $1.3 trillion over this time period (Figure 4).8 Net Medicare spending is projected to grow modestly as a share of the federal budget and the nation’s economy over the next ten years.
-Between 2016 and 2026, Medicare’s share of the budget is projected to increase from 15.2% to 16.8%, while Medicare spending as a share of the gross domestic product (GDP) is projected to increase from 3.2% to 3.9%.
+Looking ahead, net Medicare spending (that is, mandatory Medicare spending minus income from premiums and other offsetting receipts) is projected to increase from $590 billion in 2017 to $1.2 trillion in 2027, according to CBO.
+CBO projects total Medicare spending to increase from $708 billion to $1.4 trillion over this time period.
+Net Medicare spending is projected to grow modestly as a share of the federal budget and the nation’s economy over the next ten years.
+Between 2017 and 2027, Medicare’s share of the budget is projected to increase from 14.7 percent to 17.5 percent, while Medicare spending as a share of the gross domestic product (GDP) is projected to increase from 3.1 percent to 4.1 percent (Figure 4).

 Spending growth rate projections

-- On a per capita basis, Medicare spending is projected to grow at a faster rate between 2015 and 2025 (4.3%) than it has in recent years, but somewhat more slowly than average annual growth in per capita private health insurance spending over this time period (4.8%) (Figure 5).
+- On a per capita basis, Medicare spending is projected to grow at a faster rate between 2016 and 2026 (4.5 percent) than between 2010 and 2016 (1.3 percent), and slightly lower than the average annual growth in per capita private health insurance spending over this time period (4.9 percent).

 - Medicare per capita spending is not expected to grow uniformly across the coming ten-year period, however.
-Average annual per capita spending growth is expected to be slower in the first five years of the projection period than in the last five years: 3.9% between 2015 and 2020, increasing to 4.7% between 2020 and 2025.
+Average annual per capita spending growth is expected to be slower in the first five years of the projection period than in the last five years: 4.0 percent between 2016 and 2021, increasing to 5.0 percent between 2021 and 2026.

 Long-term spending projections

 Over the longer term (that is, beyond the next ten years), both CBO and OACT expect Medicare spending to rise more rapidly relative to GDP due to a number of factors, including the aging of the population and faster growth in health care costs than growth in the economy on a per capita basis.
-According to CBO’s most recent long-term projections, net Medicare spending will grow from 3.2% of GDP in 2016 to 3.9% in 2026, 5.0% in 2036, and 5.7% in 2046.9
+According to CBO’s most recent long-term projections, net Medicare spending will grow from 3.1 percent of GDP in 2017 to 4.2 percent in 2027, 5.3 percent in 2037, and 6.1 percent in 2047.

-Over the next 30 years, CBO projects that “excess” health care cost growth—defined as the extent to which the growth of health care costs per beneficiary, adjusted for demographic changes, exceeds the growth of potential GDP per person—will account for a somewhat larger share of projected growth in spending on the nation’s major health care programs (Medicare, Medicaid, and subsidies for ACA Marketplace coverage) than the aging of the population.11 CBO cites new medical technology and rising personal income as the driving factors behind projections of rising health care costs.
-At the same time, CBO notes that the projected rate of excess cost growth in Medicare spending for the coming years is lower than the historical rate of growth, based on the expectation that use of Medicare services will continue to grow slowly and on the smaller provider payment updates called for under current law relative to past payment increases.12
+Over the next 30 years, CBO projects that “excess” health care cost growth—defined as the extent to which the growth of health care costs per beneficiary, adjusted for demographic changes, exceeds the growth of potential GDP per person—will account for a somewhat larger share of projected growth in spending on the nation’s major health care programs (Medicare, Medicaid, and subsidies for ACA Marketplace coverage) than the aging of the population.
+CBO cites new medical technology and rising personal income as the driving factors behind projections of rising health care costs.

 How Is Medicare Financed?

-- Part B is financed through general revenues (73%), beneficiary premiums (25%), and interest and other sources (2%).
-Beneficiaries with annual incomes over $85,000/individual or $170,000/couple pay a higher, income-related Part B premium reflecting a larger share of total Part B spending, ranging from 35% to 80%.
-The ACA froze the income thresholds through 2019, and beginning in 2020, the income thresholds will once again be indexed to inflation, based on their levels in 2019 (a provision in the Medicare Access and CHIP Reauthorization Act of 201513).
+- Part B is financed through general revenues (75 percent), beneficiary premiums (23 percent), and interest and other sources (2 percent).
+Beneficiaries with annual incomes over $85,000/individual or $170,000/couple pay a higher, income-related Part B premium reflecting a larger share of total Part B spending, ranging from 35 percent to 80 percent.
+The ACA froze the income thresholds through 2019, and beginning in 2020, the income thresholds will once again be indexed to inflation, based on their levels in 2019 (a provision in the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA4).
 As a result, the number and share of beneficiaries paying income-related premiums will increase as the number of people on Medicare continues to grow in future years and as their incomes rise.

-- Part D is financed by general revenues (77%), beneficiary premiums (14%), and state payments for dually eligible beneficiaries (10%).
+- Part D is financed by general revenues (78 percent), beneficiary premiums (13 percent), and state payments for dually eligible beneficiaries (9 percent).
 As for Part B, higher-income enrollees pay a larger share of the cost of Part D coverage.